 To scan with the interface dial, push the selector down, and then push it to the right.
 You will see SCAN flashing on the screen.
-The system will scan for a station with a strong signal.
-When it finds one, it will stop and play that station for about 10 seconds.
+When the system finds a strong signal, it will stop and play that station for about 10 seconds.
 If you do nothing, the system will then scan for the next strong station and play it for 10 seconds.
 When it plays a station that you want to listen to, press the scan side of the bar again, or push the interface selector to the right again.